ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-iam-vrealize.md

 - User IDs - These IDs are assigned to people who require access to the system.
 - Service IDs - These IDs are used by the IC4V automation or used by software components.
 - Local IDs - These IDs are local to the application.
-- SSH IDs - These IDs are used to access the Linux VMs that host the applications
+- SSH IDs - These IDs are used to access the Linux® VMs that host the applications

 ## IBM Cloud for VMware Solutions infrastructure AD domain
 {: #fss-iam-vrealize-ad}

-The IBM Cloud™ for VMware Solutions infrastructure AD domain, which is installed, configured, and maintained by IBM holds the resource objects and user accounts for the administration of the VMware platform only.
-The customer has no access to the Workload AD domain controllers.
+The IBM Cloud™ for VMware Solutions infrastructure AD domain holds the resource objects and user accounts for the administration of the VMware platform only.

-The Workload AD domain, which is installed, configured, and maintained by the customer, holds the resource objects and user accounts for the administration of the virtual machines.
-IBM has no access to the Workload AD domain controllers.

-The following AD groups are configured in the infrastructure AD.
-These groups are assigned a scope of Domain Local:
-- `icv4-vCenter` - This group contains the Service IDs and User IDs used by ISV for the management of the VCS VMware platform.
-- `ic4v-infra` - This group contains the User IDs used by the customer for the management of virtual machines and logical networks that are hosted on the VMware vCenter Server platform.
-- `ic4v-auditor` - This group contains the User IDs used by the customer for the read only visibility of virtual machines, logical networks, and the VMware platform.

 ## vRealize Operations Manager
 {: #fss-iam-vrealize-vrops}